 We have used the phrase "Devices Down" to signal when the teacher wants the students to put the devices down and listen for instructions.
-Actually, the teachers who already complete projects with their students and have a great sense of community in their classrooms often have a seemless transition into BYOT because the strategies are the same, and the devices just give them more tools to complete the work of the community.
+Actually, the teachers who already complete projects with their students and have a great sense of community in their classrooms often have a seamless transition into BYOT because the strategies are the same, and the devices just give them more tools to complete the work of the community.
 We have noticed that disciplinary issues regarding technology have gone down since the implementation of BYOT.
 It is surprising in some ways how normal it seems with the devices in the school.

 How did you tackle communication to parents and students about BYOT?

 FCS developed a standard draft of a policy that we encourage administrators and teachers to modify regarding BYOT in their schools.
 The rules are basically the same at the schools.
 We have given presentations at school council meetings, PTA meetings, and schools usually send letters home.
 At PTA meetings we model some activities with devices, such as polling.
 Parents sometimes just don't know how devices are being used at school.
 They often purchase devices to entertain their children, and they see them texting or gaming on devices in a solitary way.
 At school, the devices actually lead to more collaboration and discussion.
 We let parents know that our students are competing for jobs and education on a global scale, and they need to have more access to the necessary tools to be equipped to be successful now and in the future.

 Why is BYOT in Forsyth County Schools successful?